Psychodynamic Therapist. Registered and Accredited

 - Issues of identity and personal development.

-Lower fees are negotiable depending on circumstances.
+Fees are available on request and are negotiable depending on circumstances.

 In the first session the aim is to explore your situation and what you hope to gain from therapy.
 If you then wish to proceed we will discuss and agree the arrangements for regular ongoing sessions.